 What is an ACL Tear?

 The Anterior Cruciate Ligament (ACL) is located in the center of the knee.
 It runs in a diagonal orientation.
 It is attached to the bottom end of the thigh bone (femur) and the top end of the lower leg bone (tibia).
 It helps prevent the tibia from moving forward toward the front of the femur.
-The ACL also helps provides rotational stability to the knee.
-When an activity overloads the ligament, the ACL can tear.
+The anterior cruciate ligament also helps provides rotational stability to the knee.
+When an activity overloads the ligament, the anterior cruciate ligament can tear.
 Often this injury occurs as a result of compromised body mechanics, such as falling back when landing a jump, suddenly changing direction, or a direct collision which places the knee in an awkward position.
 Athletes involved in high level cutting and pivoting sports such as skiing, soccer, football, and basketball are more prone to ACL tears.
-Female athletes sustain ACL tears more frequently than male athletes.
+Female athletes sustain anterior cruciate ligament tears more frequently than male athletes.

 Dr. Cunningham is a knee specialist at Vail Summit Orthopaedics.
 He is an expert at diagnosing and treating ACL tears for patients in Vail, Summit County, Aspen, and Denver, CO.